 The result?
 You may smell great, but you’ll likely head home from your hunt unsuccessful.

-Keeping this in mind, here are four important tips you can use to help conceal your natural fragrance and increase your odds for a more effective and productive hunt:
+So, what’s the best way to cover your scent from deer?
+Here are four important tips you can use to help conceal your natural fragrance and increase your odds for a more effective and productive hunt.

 BEYOND THE FRIDGE